MSU-Libraries/sandhill/docs/routes.md

 The `when` condition in the example is showing how you can conditionally have a data processor excluded from running when a page is loaded if the `when` condition is `True`.
-In this case the condition is based on one of the route url variables (`view_args.id`), but all loaded data is available.
+In this case the condition is based on one of the route URL variables (`view_args.id`), but all loaded data is available.
 A `when` is considered `True` if the value would be considered true [when evaluated in Python](https://docs.python.org/3.10/library/stdtypes.html#truth-value-testing).